 Rebecca (Becky) Hanna also took home the Connor Timmons Memorial Scholarship and Trophy for her dedication to CBU athletics, as well as her academic excellence and community involvement.

 The Glenda Smith Memorial Trophy was awarded to our 2018 Spring Valedictorian, Emma Flynn, whose outstanding record in leadership, scholarship and character made her a well-deserving recipient.

 Bachelor of Science Honours student Stacey Lee, who has dedicated herself to involvement on campus, was awarded the Allister McIntyre Memorial Trophy and Scholarship.

-The Murdena Marshall Science Award for a graduating Mi’kmaw student from a Natural Science or Natural Science related program was awarded to Shae Hannah Denny.I feel very honored to have been awarded the Murdena Marshall Science Award.
+The Murdena Marshall Science Award for a graduating Mi’kmaw student from a Natural Science or Natural Science related program was awarded to Shae Hannah Denny.I feel very honoured to have been awarded the Murdena Marshall Science Award.
 “I’ve had an amazing experience here at CBU.
 I hope I’ve inspired other Mi’kmaq students to pursue a path in science,” says Shae.

 Nursing graduate Emily MacLeod was awarded the Ian Burrows Memorial Award for her dedication and commitment to the nursing profession along with her strength and determination.
 “It was so rewarding to be recognized for overcoming what I have during my degree, and I am extremely proud to be honouring Ian Burrows,” says Emily.

 To see the full list of our 2018 award winners, visit: www.cbu.ca/about-cbu/convocation/presidents-dinner-awards